MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/uwp.md

 ### UseCorporateNetwork

-On UWP, <xref:Microsoft.Identity.Client.PublicClientApplication> has the following property `UseCorporateNetwork`.
-This is a boolean which enables the UWP application to benefit from Integrated Windows Authentication (and therefore SSO with the user signed-in with the operating system) if this user is signed-in with an account in a federated Azure AD tenant.
+On the Windows Runtime (WinRT) platform, <xref:Microsoft.Identity.Client.PublicClientApplication> has the boolean property `UseCorporateNetwork`.
+This property enables Windows 10 and UWP applications to benefit from Integrated Windows Authentication (and therefore SSO with the user signed-in with the operating system) if this user is signed-in with an account in a federated Azure AD tenant.

 **Important:**
 Setting this property to true assumes that the application developer has enabled Integrated Windows Authentication (IWA) in the application.
 For this: